katiehermalik/GA-mongoose/README.md

 ## 9\.
 Update

-1. Update 'Guy Man' to have a gender of 'f'
 2. Update 'Eve' to have a gender of 'm'
-3. Update 'Guy Man' to have an array called 'hates' that includes 'clothes' and 'jobs'
-4. Update 'Guy Man's' hates array also to include 'alarm clocks' and 'jackalopes'
 5. Rename 'Eve's' name field to 'moniker'
 6. We now no longer want to categorize female gender as "f", but rather as **fems**.
 Update all females so that the they are of gender "fems".